FraserChapman/plunger/README.md

 ### Chrome

+The extension is "Pending review" in the Chrome Web Store (CWS)...not sure if it will just get rejected or not.

+Alternatively...

 1) Clone the `plunger` repository
 2) Go to `chrome://extensions/`
 3) Turn on "Developer Mode"
 4) Choose "Load unpacked extension"
-5) select the "plunger" folder you downloaded in step one.
+5) select the `src` directory inside the `plunger` directory you downloaded in step one.

 ### Firefox